Akascape/CTkPDFViewer/README.md

 # CTkPDFViewer
 A simple yet powerfull pdf viewer widget for customtkinter!
-This can be helpful for adding **documentation (in the form of PDF)** in your application.
+This can be helpful for adding **documentation (in the form of PDF)** inside your application.

 Users can quicky view the offline copy of your documenation.